On the stability and instability of Kelvin-Stuart cat's-eye flows: Introduction

-Here, the operator $\hat{P}_{\ep,e}$ defined by \eqref{def-hat-P-ep-e} is an infinite-dimensional projection to $\ker (B_\ep')$ and can be traced back to the constraint space $\overline{{R}(B_\ep)}$ for $L_{\ep,e}$.
-Due to the nonlocal projection $\hat{P}_{\ep,e}$, the spectra of $\hat{A}_{\ep,e}$ are difficult to find explicitly.
-To obtain linear instability, it is sufficient to construct a suitable test function $\psi$ such that $\langle\hat{A}_{\ep,e}\psi,\psi\rangle<0$.
-For $4k\pi$-periodic case, our construction of the test function \eqref{test-even} is based on an explicit eigenfunction of the associated PDE eigenvalue problem $-\Delta \psi = \lambda g'(\psi_\ep)(\psi - P_{\ep,m}\psi), \psi \in \tilde{X}_{\ep,m}$, where the nonlocal projection term vanishes.
-For $(4k+2)$-periodic case, it is impossible to choose a periodic test function such that the nonlocal term of the quadratic form vanishes, which makes the construction of test functions much more subtle.
-Our construction is a delicate combination of different eigenfunctions in different regions, which are given in \eqref{test-odd} for $\ep\in[0,{4\over5}]$ and \eqref{test-odd-2} for $\ep\in\left({4\over5},1\right)$.
-The choice of the test functions for $\ep$ in the two subintervals is to make the contribution of the projection term as small as possible.
-It is difficult to estimate the projection accurately.
-Our approach is to reduce the estimates to the nested property of the trapped regions in the variables $(\theta_\ep,\gamma_\ep)$, see Lemma \ref{D-theta-gamma-ep-nest}.
-We find that the level curves of $\omega_\ep$ in alternative variables $(\xi_\ep,\eta_\ep)$ are parts of some ellipses in the closed unit desk $D_1$, where $(\xi_\ep,\eta_\ep)$ are given in \eqref{three-kers3} and \eqref{three-kers1}.
+Because of the nonlocal projection $\hat{P}_{\ep,e}$, the spectrum of $\hat{A}_{\ep,e}$ is difficult to find explicitly.
+To prove instability it is therefore enough to construct a suitable test function $\psi$ such that $\langle\hat{A}_{\ep,e}\psi,\psi\rangle<0$.
+For the $4k\pi$-periodic case, the test function \eqref{test-even} is built from an explicit eigenfunction of the associated PDE eigenvalue problem

+for which the nonlocal projection term vanishes, where $P_{\ep,m}$ is a one-dimensional projection defined analogously to $P_\ep$.
+For the $(4k+2)\pi$-periodic case, however, one cannot choose a periodic test function that annihilates the nonlocal term, and the construction is much more subtle.
+Our test functions are delicate combinations of explicit eigenfunctions in different regions: see \eqref{test-odd} for $\ep\in[0,{4\over5}]$ and \eqref{test-odd-2} for $\ep\in\left({4\over5},1\right)$.
+The split into these two parameter ranges is made so as to keep the contribution of the projection term sufficiently small.
+To control this term, we reduce the estimates to a nested property of the trapped regions in the variables $(\theta_\ep,\gamma_\ep)$; see Lemma \ref{D-theta-gamma-ep-nest}.
+In particular, we find that the level curves of $\omega_\ep$ in the alternative variables $(\xi_\ep,\eta_\ep)$ are parts of some ellipses in the closed unit disk $D_1$, where $(\xi_\ep,\eta_\ep)$ are given in \eqref{three-kers3} and \eqref{three-kers1}.
 We obtain the desired property by proving that the inner boundary elliptic curves are nested.

-\if0 For the eigenvalue problems \eqref{eigenvalue problem-ep-new-m} or \eqref{eigenvalue problem-ep-original-m} induced by investigating the negative directions of the dual quadratic forms, they could be converted to a kind of hypergeometric differential equations \eqref{eigenvalue problem2 non-zero modes varepsilon=0m} but tedious to solve.
-Motivated by the explicit first eigenfunction for $1$ mode in the double-periodic case, we find that the first few eigenfunctions are polynomials multiplying the first one, and this induces a transformation \eqref{transformation-multi-periodic perturbations} to convert the ODEs \eqref{eigenvalue problem2 non-zero modes varepsilon=0m} to the classical Gegenbauer differential equations \eqref{eigenvalue problem2 non-zero modes varepsilon=0-transform}, from which we solve the eigenvalue problems completely, and in particular, verify the spectral assumptions in Lemma \ref{indice-theorem-sep} for the validness of the index formula \eqref{index-formula-neg}. \fi